joamag/ptorrent/README.md

 Download the source code into your htdocs folder and make sure the user associated with your web server has write permissions on the database files directory (`db`) directory.
-Write permission may also be required for the templates chache directory (`templates_c`).
+Write permission may also be required for the templates cache directory (`templates_c`).

 ## Reference
 Implemented according to the [bitorrent official specification](http://wiki.theory.org/BitTorrentSpecification).